davejachimiak/waiter/README.md

 # waiter

 Waiter is an abstract development server for compiled languages.
-It runs your server, compiles when you change a specified file, and manages compilation and server processes.
+It runs your server, compiles it when you change a file, and manages compilation and server processes.

 ## Install